A Simplistic 5-Minute Warm Up Routine To Keep You Limber

 - The Benefits of Warm-Up Exercises

 - The Most Important Components of a Warm Up Routine

 - Examples of Warm Up Exercises

-- Dynamic Warm Up Exercises
+- Dynamic Warm-Up Exercises

-The Benefits of Warm Up Exercises
+The Benefits of Warm-Up Exercises

 Prior to any exercise activity, it is highly recommended that you perform a dedicated purposeful warm-up.

 Warming up before exercise is critical because it will prime your body to engage in the workout effectively and safely.
-Far too often, I see people arrive to the gym and begin lifting heavy weights within seconds of stepping through the door.
+Far too often, I see people arrive at the gym and begin lifting heavy weights within seconds of stepping through the door.

 This is a recipe for disaster.